usman-hoosein/airline-db-management/README.md

+1. Copy/paste the queries from queries-create-table.txt onto a RDBMS
-1. Open a terminal/command-prompt, locate this project's directory, and run the command: npm install express ejs body-parser express-handlebars pg nodemon
+2. Open a terminal/command-prompt, locate this project's directory, and run the command: npm install express ejs body-parser express-handlebars pg nodemon
-2. In the same terminal/command-prompt, run the command: npm start
+3. In the same terminal/command-prompt, run the command: npm start
-3. Open Google Chrome
+4. Open Google Chrome
-4. Enter in the url:
+5. Enter in the url:
 localhost:3000
-5. After you finish, run ctrl+c (or command+c for mac) on the terminal/command-prompt then type "y" to terminate the batch job to stop the web server
+6. After you finish, run ctrl+c (or command+c for mac) on the terminal/command-prompt then type "y" to terminate the batch job to stop the web server